canonical/kafka-k8s-operator/docs/how-to/migrate.md

 ## Get cluster details and admin credentials

-By design, the `kafka` charm will not expose any available connections until related by a client.
+By design, the `kafka` charm will not expose any available connections until integrated with a client.
 In this case, we deploy `data-integrator` charms and integrate them to each `kafka` application, requesting `admin` level privileges:

 ```bash
 juju deploy data-integrator --channel=edge -n 1 --config extra-user-roles="admin" --config topic-name="default"